LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedFeatures/logging.md

 indicator: messaging
 ---

 The LivePerson Mobile SDK's Logging system has been redesigned in Android SDK 4.4 / 5.2 to bring enhanced customer control and data safety to what we send to the system logs.
-This new logger brings with it two features, both now located under the `LivePerson.Logging` static class: Precise Logging Level Control and Log Data Masking
+This new logger brings with it two features, both now located under the `LivePerson.Logging` static class: Precise Logging Level Control and Log Data Masking.

 ## Precise Logging Level Control